-We developed metrics as a key priority for measuring our effectiveness at combatting modern slavery and human trafficking in our business and supply chains.
+We developed metrics as a key priority for measuring our effectiveness at preventing modern slavery and human trafficking in our business and supply chains.

-On an annual basis we review the sustainability performance of our key suppliers as part of our Sustainable Procurement Programme.
+On an annual basis, we review the sustainability performance of our key suppliers as part of our Sustainable Procurement Programme.
 The independent review undertaken by EcoVadis, with which we work as part of this programme, includes assessment of areas including, but not limited to, labour, human rights and modern slavery.
 As part of the assessment, our suppliers are required to share evidence demonstrating alignment with the UN Global Compact Principles, International Labour Organisation, Global Reporting Initiative and ISO 26000.
-Any potential gaps will be flagged as 'high', 'medium' or 'low' by EcoVadis allowing us to prioritise our follow up due diligence and consultation with our suppliers to support corrective action.
+Any potential gaps will be flagged as 'high', 'medium' or 'low' by EcoVadis, allowing us to prioritise our follow-up due diligence and consultation with our suppliers to support corrective action.

-Our current reporting is based on validated scorecard information for the financial year ending 30 April 2022:
+Our current reporting is based on validated scorecard information for the financial year ending 30 April 20233:

-Description Unit FY21 FY22 Status Annual Supplier Code Declaration % 88 100 1 Key Suppliers - Sustainability Performance Key suppliers with a policy on corruption % 90 90 → Key suppliers with an active whistleblowing procedure in place % 86 87 1 Key suppliers with a whistleblowing procedure on labour and human rights issues % 78 82 1 Key suppliers with a whistleblowing procedure on ethics % 84 84 → Key suppliers taking actions to prevent discrimination and/or harassment % 67 68 1 Key suppliers taking actions to remediate discrimination and/or harassment % 78 81 1 Key suppliers taking action to promote diversity and inclusion % 61 71 1 Key suppliers reporting on diversity in executive positions, including minority groups and gender % 59 55 • Key suppliers that are a participant of the UN Global Compact % 37 37 → Key suppliers reporting on labour and human rights issues % 33 32 • Key suppliers reporting on health and safety indicators % 27 24 • Key suppliers that have evidence of actions on employee health and safety issues % 82 84 1 Key suppliers that have evidence of actions on working conditions % 92 89 • Key suppliers that have a collective agreement on diversity, inclusion and/or harassment. % 6 6 →
+Description Unit FY21 FY22 FY23 Status Annual Supplier Code Declaration % 88 100 100 - Key Suppliers - Sustainability Performance Key suppliers with a policy on corruption % 90 90 94 ≜ Key suppliers with an active whistleblowing procedure in place % 86 87 71 + Key suppliers with a whistleblowing procedure on labour and human rights issues % 78 82 71 + Key suppliers with a whistleblowing procedure on ethics % 84 84 87 ≜ Key suppliers taking actions to prevent discrimination and/or harassment % 67 68 85 • Key suppliers taking action to promote diversity and inclusion % 61 71 91 • Key suppliers reporting on diversity in executive positions, including minority groups and gender % 59 55 59 ≜ Key suppliers that are a participant of the UN Global Compact % 37 37 43 • Key suppliers reporting on labour and human rights issues % 33 32 32 - Key suppliers reporting on health and safety indicators % 27 24 21 + Key suppliers that have evidence of actions on employee health and safety issues % 82 84 96 • Key suppliers that have evidence of actions on working conditions % 92 89 97 • Key suppliers that have a collective agreement on diversity, inclusion and/or harassment % 6 6 6 -

-We have seen a marginal shift in scores between FY21 and FY22, which we are addressing as part of service review meetings with our suppliers and through corrective action plans.
-We have seen a positive increase in the percentage of suppliers promoting diversity and inclusion and taking action to remediate discrimination and/or harassment.
+We have seen a general increase in scores between FY22 and FY23.
+We have seen a positive increase in the percentage of suppliers promoting diversity and inclusion; however, whilst our suppliers are taking action to prevent discrimination and/or harassment, there has been a decline in remediation of any identified issues.
+Where scores have decreased, we plan to address this as part of service review meetings with our suppliers and through corrective action plans.
 You can read more about our Sustainable Procurement Programme and progress on our Supplier Management website.
+For more details, please refer to our Sustainable Procurement Programme Report FY23.